Corruption – Government weakness

 How does this prevent corruption?

 The inner workings of the selection program and computers are open to dispute and inspection on any case (at the cost of the person filing the dispute).
 The program is essentially open source and the process is transparent.
-As an additional protected every case has a random chance of a government fake candidate being entered into the pool to detect attempts at corruption.
+As an additional protection, every case has a random chance of a government planted fake candidate being entered into the pool to detect attempts at corruption.

 Extensive use of the panel system

 The panel system would be applied to: all government hiring, both civil and criminal courts, law making at all levels (in Randviscracy there are federal laws, state laws, city laws and syndicate (specializations that aren’t regional) laws)

 - all government hiring – prevents nepotism, favors (Quid pro quo)

 - civil and criminal courts – eliminates the lawyer/judge relationship corruption